Edgar-Saavedra/practical-deep-learning/ch9/README.md

 w - one of the weights (or bias) n - eta , the learning rate, ∆w gradient value

-### Algorithm training gradient descent
+### Algorithm training gradient descent 9-1

 ```
 1. Pick some intelligent starting values from the weights and biases
-2. Run the trainig set through the network using its current weights and biases and calcualte the average loss.
+2. Average Loss: Run the trainig set through the network using its current weights and biases and calcualte the `average loss`.
-3. Use this loss to get the gradient for each weight and bias.
+3. Gradient Descent: Use this loss to `get the gradient` for each weight and bias.
-4. Update the weight or bias value by the step size times the gradient value.
+4. Update Weights: Update the weight or bias value by the step size times the gradient value.
 5. Repeate from step 2 until loss is low enough
 ```